vvlooking/research-impact/website/analyze-data-collaboration.md

 )
 ```

-Add Washington D.C. and common U.S. territories in case they occur in the data:
+Add Washington D.C. and common U.S. territories in case they occur in the data and attach state information:

 ```r
 additional_locations <- tribble(